pedro199288/revelio-feature/CONTRIBUTING.md

-# Contributing to bun-library-starter
+# Contributing to revelio-feature

-Thank you for your interest in contributing to `bun-library-starter`!
+Thank you for your interest in contributing to `revelio-feature`!
 This document provides guidelines for contributions to this open-source JavaScript library.
 By participating in this project, you agree to abide by its terms.

 ## Setup for Development